 She also met lots of people who cared a lot about shopping local, but when they got home from work the shops were closed.

 Jackie set about creating ShopAppy by cooking spaghetti bolognese and inviting local shopkeepers, friends and family round to her house to tell them her big idea.

-Since launch, ShopAppy has grown from the two first towns to many towns across Yorkshire and in in 2018, the first towns outside Yorkshire will launch with the vision to help revitalise town centres, market towns, shopping districts by combining clicks and mortar.
+Since launch, ShopAppy has grown to more towns across the UK.
 Already the site has started to make impact.
 ShopAppy towns are climbing the UK digital influence index, 91% of people are saying ShopAppy encourages them to shop local more and shops are reporting seeing new customers inspired to come into towns by the shop windows online.

 Jackie is delighted that it is launched, she says “ShopAppy gives local shops and businesses in every town a 24-hour shop window, doesn’t take commission on sales and encourages shoppers to look at what amazing things are on their doorstep which in turn inspires visits and customers.
 It is great to have convenience but it is also great when you feel good about where you shop.
 That's what might make us all shopappy !”